kirenz/mr/weeks/week10.md

 Slides: [📑](https://drive.google.com/file/d/11NFNhQblTp3aBLoDvcA2ePt66ATgojXp/view?usp=sharing)

-The topic "Power" is not relevant for the exam.
+The topic "Power" in "Decision errors (Nr.
+53)" is not relevant for the exam.

 Go to the code overview: [🖥](../docs/code-overview.md)